brightway-lca/brightway2/docs/advanced-installation.rst

 (or whatever version you have; you should probably adjust the path as well)

 2. Run the Miniconda installer.
 Make it your default python.
+If you don't want to make it your default python, then adjust paths so that the following commands work (e.g. ``cd c:\bw2-python\Scripts``).

 3. In a terminal window or command prompt, make sure ``conda`` is up to date: